Retired-2B-dev-team/ENIGMA/README.md

 # ENIGMA
-This project is going to become **simulation of ENIGMA encryption machine**.
+This project is going to become **a simulation of the ENIGMA encryption machine** mayby.